rust-lang/rust-wiki-backup/Note-testsuite.md

 * `xfail-pretty` - Test doesn't pretty-print correcty
 * `error-pattern:[...]` - A message that should be expected on standard out.
 If multiple patterns are provided then they must all be matched, in order (**Note:** error-patterns are somewhat deprecated, see the section on Expected Errors below).
 * `no-reformat` - Don't reformat the code when running the test through the pretty-printer
+* `aux-build:foo.rs` - Compiles an auxiliary library for use in multi-crate tests.
+See the section on multi-crate testing below.

 There are five directories containing compile tests, living in the src/tests directory: